GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 #### TestCustomHostname
 Test that custom domain names are correctly set.

-- <b>Background</b>: The domain name for a VM matches the name of the VM by default.
+- <b>Background</b>: The domain name for a VM matches the configured internal GCE DNS setting (https://cloud.google.com/compute/docs/internal-dns).
+By default, this is the VM name.
 However, if you specify a custom domain name at instance creation time, this will be used instead.

 - <b>Test logic</b>: Launch a VM with a custom domain name.
 Validate the domain name as with TestFQDN.